 Grade-Adjusted Pace — The Hill Truth

 Grade-adjusted pace (GAP) estimates what you would've* run on flat ground at that same effort.
 Garmin, Strava, Coros — they all calculate it differently.
-That said, none are perfect.
+None are perfect.
 But they're useful for comparing a hilly 10-miler to a flat 10-miler.

 Don't obsess over the exact number.
-Think about it: use it as a sanity check.
+Use it as a sanity check.
 "I averaged 9:15 but GAP says 8:45 — yeah, that course was brutal.

 Heart Rate vs. Pace — The Eternal Argument